 The View/Edit EPIC Inputs interface allows users to view or edit five main EPIC simulation files (listed in Figure 14).
 Users generally do not need to edit these files, but viewing them can be helpful for debugging.
-The user selects a crop and then selects the EPIC simulation type.
+The user has to select a crop first and then select the EPIC simulation type.
 The simulation type can be SPINUP if the Management File Generation for Spinup tool (previous section) has been executed for the selected crop; or the user can select the simulation type APP after the Management File Generation for Application tool (discussed in Section 6.1) has been executed for the crop.
 Figure 14 shows the View/Edit EPIC Inputs tool interface for the test_case scenario.